-I’ve listed all of the Lyft driver requirements below if you want to understand what you’re facing before you start the signup process.
+I’ve listed all of the Lyft driver requirements and vehicle requirements below if you want to understand what you’re facing before you start the signup process.

 Want to apply now?
 Apply to drive for Lyft with my referral link and you’ll be eligible for the best new-driver bonus in your area.

 Lyft Driver Requirements